Audio¶

 | Set Mute | Mute, Unmute, or Toggle mute.
 Muting preserves playback position unlike Stop. |

-PlayAudioProcess implements IProcess and stays alive until the clip finishes playing.
-Use it in sequences where the next step should wait for the sound to complete.
+PlayAudioOperation is a timed audio operation that plays a clip via PlayOneShot and stays alive until the clip finishes.
+Use it inside an AudioSourceCommand when the next step should wait for playback to end.

 | Property | Behavior |